colejensen/finalproject/Minimum Viable Analysis/README.md

 You can then input that mcc file into `FigTree` to see the tree.

+To see how well BEAST ran in terms of convergence and to analyze various paramters use `Tracer`.
+Upload the `.log` file into Tracer and you can see the various parameters and use the tools near the top center of the window to observe differe statstics and visualizations to help assess if the BEAST file ran long enough.

 ## Using Baltic

-Using the `baltic_explodeJSON.py` file in PyCharm or similiar python editor input the mcc tree and run it.
+Using the `baltic_explodeJSON.py` file in PyCharm or a similiar python editor input the mcc tree and run it.
 You will get and output another tree and a list of where New York City introduced disease to a different country.
+You will need to change the pathways to the your locally saved `JSON` and `MCC` files.
+Once you run this you will get output in your console about where introdctions occur from New York City to some other location.
+Copy and paste that into Excel or some text editor and you have your list of introductions.
+This will also give a tree that colored based on the `JSON` file.